exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 - **"Shiny App V1.2"** contains the raw data .csv file and R scripts to reproduce the Shiny Application for interactive data selection used to subset the data after tSNE clustering

+ To see the shiny application in action, go [here](https://exr98.github.io/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/)

  **Within the "R-Analysis" folder:**

 - **"ECPT_Stats_Oct2020.Rmd"** contains the R scripts used for statistical analysis